luckyeven/algorithm/README.md

 Algorithm
 =========
-In this repository you will find most baic alogrithm function or method implemented using JAVA.
+In this repository you will find the most baic alogrithm function or method implemented using JAVA.
 ****

 |Author|ssong094@uottawa.ca|